 Sofia Jernberg explores the voice with singers from across Europe

 As a workshop leader, Jernberg boasts a wealth of experience.
 She studied not only jazz music, but also composition.
 Among others, Jernberg has worked with the Trondheim Jazz Orchestra and improvisers such as Mats Gustafsson, Nate Wooley, Petter Eldh and Christian Lillinger.
-But she also stars in compositions by Arnold Schönberg (Pierrot Lunaire), Chaya Czernowin and Anna Thorvaldsdottir.
+She has also starred in compositions by Arnold Schönberg (Pierrot Lunaire), Chaya Czernowin and Anna Thorvaldsdottir.

-Freedom to Move is presented at hcmf// (UK), Ultima (NO), Wilde Westen (BE) and Onassis Stegi (GR).
+Freedom to Move is presented at November Music (NL), hcmf// (UK), Wilde Westen (BE), Onassis Stegi (GR) and Ultima (NO).

 Vocalists (clockwise, starting top left): Paloma Lázaro Arteaga, Yanki Bicakci, Jodi Gilbert, Rianne Wilbers and Ilyas Nadjaf

 Vocalists (clockwise, starting top left): Alice Brookes, Stephanie Lamprea, Kirsty Ferguson Lewis, Ben Spatz, Supriya Nagarajan

 Photos: John Bonner

 Vocalists (clockwise, starting top left): Els Mondelaers, Oriana Ikomo, Rebecca Driesmans, Maris Pajuste, Meskerem Mees

 Onassis Cultural Centre – Borderline (April 2023)